artur-ciocanu/launch.en/help/extension-dev/submit/setup.md

 This program is for partners who have technology that's complimentary to Adobe and can be integrated with Adobe technologies to add value to our mutual customers.
 This program maintains a [marketplace](https://www.adobeexchange.com/experiencecloud.html) where partners can create listings that promote their integrations.
 You can see the registration guide [here](https://partners.adobe.com/exchangeprogram/experiencecloud/reg-guide.html) and you can begin your registration [here](https://partners.adobe.com/exchangeprogram/experiencecloud/prereg.html).

-You must be a member of this program in order to create publicly listed tags extensions for Adobe Experience Platform that will show in the marketplace.
+You must be a member of this program in order to create publicly listed tag extensions for Adobe Experience Platform that will show in the marketplace.

 >[!WARNING]
 >